jobo3208/pokered/journal.markdown

 file.
 I tried changing the name without changing its length (`ASH` to `JIM`), but that didn't work, presumably because there's a checksum in there that I didn't recalculate.
 That will be the next thing I try.

+## Changing Player Name ##
+Sat 08 Aug 2015 07:09:49 PM EDT

+I was able to change the player name in the save file!
+This consisted of first changing the name, then updating the checksum accordingly.
+I didn't change the length of the name -- though maybe I'll try that next.
+I just went from `ASH` to `ASS`.
+I tried to manually step through the `SAVCheckSum` function, but I saw that it was going to involve many iterations.
+So I wrote a little python script to do it for me.
+I initialized the registers exactly as they would be in the game, and walked through the actual `pokered.sav` file.
+I first tested to see if it would give me the same result as what was already in the file, and it did!
+Then I changed the name and reran it, updated the checksum accordingly, and it worked!
+I could easily take it a step further and have it automatically write the new checksum to the file.
+I feel like this is a nice first step in modifying the save file however I want, though a small one for sure.

+One other note -- I could have opted instead to modify the game code to use the `LoadSAVIgnoreBadCheckSum` routine that already exists, but I ran into difficulty.
+The current `LoadSAV` function that I'd have to swap out is special for some reason.
+It's not called with `call`, but instead some macro called `predef`.
+I followed the code for the "predef" process and I'm still not really clear on what it's doing.
+It's "predefining" somehow, but I don't know what that means.
+I tried just `call`ing `LoadSAVIgnoreBadCheckSum`, but that blew up.
+I'll probably have to revisit `predef` at some point.